Veloxycare/veloxy/src/data/Learnmore.md

 learnmoreDriver:
   title: "Enabling Drivers to Serve with Care"
-  description: "Veloxy CareRide offers reliable, compassionate transportation for seniors and cancer patients.
+  description: "Veloxy CareRide offers reliable, compassionate Non-Emergency Medical Transportation for seniors and patients.
 Our mission is to provide safe, affordable, and convenient rides, ensuring comfort and care for every journey.
 Join us in making a positive difference in the lives of those who need it most."
   image: "/images/LearnMore/learnmore-3.jpg"
   features:
     - icon: "/images/LearnMore/badge.png"